Daniel908009/Multiplayer-Shooter-Game/README.md

 - [X] Walls and boundaries
 - [X] Game UI (inventory, player names, and health tags)
 - [ ] Grenades (partially in the code, but currently cause crashes)
-- [ ] Special effects (explosions, footsteps, etc. — tricky since they must be server-side)
+- [ ] Special effects (explosions, footsteps, etc. tricky since they must be servers side)
 - [ ] More weapons/items and a better system for handling them
 - [ ] Loading into a map by jumping from something (like an airplane) instead of spawning directly (airplane direction should also be random)
 - [ ] More zones (e.g. tree spawning zone)